chocolatey/docs/input/en-us/quick-deployment/v1/index.md

 Order: 30
 xref: v1-qde
 Title: QDE v1
-Description: Information about the initial release of the Chocolatey Quick Depolyment Environment
+Description: Information about the initial release of the Chocolatey Quick Deployment Environment
 ---